GENgeneration✓ Bypassable

 📜 History & Background

 Ohio deregulated its electric generation market in 1999 under Senate Bill 3, which restructured the state's electric utilities and created the framework for competitive retail electric service.
 Customers gained the right to choose their electricity supplier beginning in 2001.
 The "Price to Compare" (PTC) — formerly called the Market Development Period rate — is the generation rate charged by the utility to customers who have not chosen a third-party supplier.
 FirstEnergy's three Ohio utilities (Ohio Edison, The Illuminating Company, and Toledo Edison) file their standard service offers through PUCO-approved Electric Security Plans (ESPs).
-The current rates were established under PUCO Case No. 14-1297-EL-SSO and updated in the joint 2026 rate case (Case No. 24-0468-EL-AIR), with the Ohio Edison PTC set at 9.70¢/kWh, CEI at 9.88¢/kWh, and Toledo Edison at 9.99¢/kWh effective April 2026.
+The current rates were established under PUCO Case No. 14-1297-EL-SSO and updated in the joint 2026 rate case (Case No. 24-0468-EL-AIR).
+As of June 2026 the SSO auction-cleared rates are Ohio Edison 10.83¢/kWh, CEI 11.11¢/kWh, and Toledo Edison 9.52¢/kWh.

 ⚙️ How It Works